Opentrons/opentrons/api/docs/v2/new_labware.rst

 Loading Labware on Adapters
 ===========================

-The the previous section demonstrates loading labware directly into a deck slot.
+The previous section demonstrates loading labware directly into a deck slot.
 But, the ``load_labware`` method also includes the ``adapter`` argument.
 This parameter lets you stack labware on top of a compatible adapter and work with them as a single unit in a protocol.
 For example, you can use an adapter as a simple labware holding device or when you need to use a labware/adapter combination with a module.
 The ability to combine labware with adapters adds functionality and flexibility to your robot and protocols.

 On the Deck
 -------